andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 If you're looking for a primer on the _why_ of Agile software development, I highly recommend listening to [Kyle Aretae](https://www.linkedin.com/in/kyle-aretae/) talk about [Diamond Agile](https://agileuprising.libsyn.com/diamond-agile) on the Agile Uprising podcast.
 As Kyle states, the basic tenants are always:

-> Small teams, aggresive prioritization, feedback loops, small batches of work, long term investment.
+> Small teams, aggressive prioritization, feedback loops, small batches of work, long term investment.

 Just Words
 ---